Export Data from Forecast to Excel via the API

 Step 7: Copy the new API-key, and go back to Excel

-Step 8: Add the information as showcased in this picture, i.e. URL and the GET name of the data you wish to export from Forecast and the Parameters at the bottom of the window, or find the information using the GitHub repository with our API guidelines.
-Click OK.
+Step 8: Add the information as showcased in the screenshot above, i.e. URL and the GET name of the data you wish to export from Forecast.

 - URL: https://api.forecast.it/api/v1/

 - GET name: e.g. "projects", "persons", or "time_registrations"

 - HTTP request header parameters: "X-FORECAST-API-KEY" and your unique API-key from Forecast in the second field

 Step 9: The data has now been downloaded.
 Click To Table...

 Step 10: Click OK

-Step 11: Click the small button at the top right of the first column as shown in the picture below.
+Step 11: Click the small button at the top right of the first column as shown in the screenshot below.
 Check or uncheck data as you see fit, and click OK.

 Step 12: The data will now show up in your spreadsheet.

-Step 13: Right click on the new item in the right sidebar, and go to Properties to rename the data set and enable / disable data points if necessary.
-Good practice is also to rename the tab / sheet at the bottom if you plan to work with several data sets.
+Step 13: Right-click on the new item in the right sidebar, and go to Properties to rename the data set and enable/disable data points if necessary.
+A good practice is also to rename the tab/sheet at the bottom if you plan to work with several data sets.

 Remember to name the tabs properly to distinguish later on.